-The public is invited to tour the newly renovated Oakland California Temple of The Church of Jesus Christ of Latter-day Saints from May 11 through Saturday June 1 between 9am-8pm daily at 4770 Lincoln Avenue, Oakland, California.
+The public is invited to walk the grounds and visit the Visitor’s Center of the newly renovated Oakland California Temple of The Church of Jesus Christ of Latter-day Saints at 4770 Lincoln Avenue, Oakland, California.

 Did you know that the Oakland Temple was the 13th temple of the The Church when President David O. McKay dedicated it?
 It was dedicated on November 17, 1964.
 The temple was the second in California (following the Los Angeles California Temple) and currently serves Latter-day Saints in the Bay Area of northern California.
 The temple is one of seven temples in California with an eighth recently announced in Yuba City.
 There are currently 201 temples operating, announced or under construction throughout the world.